Shaddy007/Mess-mate/README.md

-# Messy Life - Mess Management App
+# Mess-Mate: Mess Management App

 ## Overview
-Messy Life is an Android application designed to simplify mess (shared accommodation) management.
+Mess-Mate is an Android application designed to simplify mess (shared accommodation) management.
 The app helps users track meals, expenses, and deposits for members in a mess or shared living arrangement.
 It provides a centralized platform for mess managers and members to monitor financial transactions and meal counts.

 ## Features
 - **User Authentication**: Secure sign-up and login functionality using Firebase Authentication.